mroshaw/mroshaw.github.io/Subnautica/yourfirstmod_bz/codingthemod_bepinex.md

 using HarmonyLib;
 ```

-We'll need to tell Harmony to patch our code, so add this into a `Start()` method with the appropriate annotations in place:
+We'll need to tell Harmony to patch our code, so add this into an `Awake()` method with the appropriate annotations in place:

 ```c#
 using BepInEx;